Mai0313/Mentor/docs/Amplifier/Amplifier_parsed.md

 Here is the image describtion:
 ```
 The image is a block diagram illustrating the process of controlling the response curve of an audio amplifier.
-The diagram is labeled "Fig. 4.0.1 Controlling the Response Curve of an Audio Amplifier."
+The diagram is labeled as "Fig. 4.0.1 Controlling the Response Curve of an Audio Amplifier."

 The diagram consists of several blocks connected in series, each representing a different stage in the audio amplification process.
-The stages are as follows:
+The blocks are as follows:

-1. **Input Select**: This block is highlighted in green and is the first stage.
-It has multiple input options listed on the left side, including CD, TAPE, RADIO, PICK UP, MIC, and AUX.
-These inputs feed into the Input Select block.
+1. **Input Select**: This block is the first in the series and has multiple input options listed on the left side.
+The inputs include:
+   - CD
+   - TAPE
+   - RADIO
+   - PICK UP
+   - MIC
+   - AUX

-2. **Pre-amp**: The second block in the series, labeled "Pre-amp," is not highlighted.
-It receives the selected input from the Input Select block.
+2. **Pre-amp**: The second block in the series, labeled "Pre-amp," is responsible for initial amplification of the selected input signal.

-3. **Voltage amp**: The third block, labeled "Voltage amp," also not highlighted, follows the Pre-amp block.
+3. **Voltage amp**: The third block, labeled "Voltage amp," further amplifies the signal to a higher voltage level.

-4. **Tone control**: The fourth block, highlighted in green, is labeled "Tone control."
-It receives the signal from the Voltage amp block.
+4. **Tone control**: The fourth block, labeled "Tone control," allows for adjustment of the audio signal's frequency response, enabling control over bass, midrange, and treble frequencies.

-5. **Power amp**: The fifth and final block, labeled "Power amp," is not highlighted.
-It receives the signal from the Tone control block and outputs it to a speaker, represented by a speaker icon on the right side of the block.
+5. **Power amp**: The fifth block, labeled "Power amp," amplifies the signal to a level suitable for driving a speaker.

-The diagram visually represents the flow of an audio signal through various stages of amplification and control, starting from the selection of the input source to the final output through a speaker.
+6. **Speaker**: The final element in the series is a speaker icon, representing the output device that produces the audible sound.

+The blocks "Input select" and "Tone control" are highlighted in green, indicating their importance in controlling the response curve of the audio amplifier.
+The other blocks are outlined in black.
+The signal flow is from left to right, starting from the input selection and ending at the speaker.
 ```

 AMPLIFIERS MODULE 04.PDF 1 © E. COATES 2007 -2012